LeapBeyond/nifi-tutorials/introduction/README.md

 - Drag a new _Processor_ onto the canvas, and add a `LogAttribute` processor.

-- Click on the `GenerateFlowFile` processor, drag it to the `LogAttribute` processor to connect them and select _Add_ on the dialog that pops up.
+- Click on the `GenerateFlowFile` processor, drag it to the `LogAttribute` processor to connect them, and select _Add_ on the dialog that pops up.
 You should see that the `GenerateFlowFile` is no longer showing a warning - it's marked with a red square instead now - but the `LogAttribute` processor still has a problem.

 - Right-click on the `LogAttribute` processor, and choose _Configure_, then the _Settings_ tab.
 We need to terminate the stream of FlowFiles, ending the flow at this final processor in the stream, so select to "automatically terminate" the `success` relationship.
 You will see later that some processors have multiple output connections ("relationships"), which allows routing of different FlowFiles in different directions.
 Select _Apply_ to make the change.